James F. Blake: Personal life

 Blake continued working at the bus company until he retired in 1974.
-He did not like to say much to the media or his family about the Parks matter, such as in 1989 when he was approached by a reporter of The Washington Post and yelled about wanting to close the book on the matter because of the "lies" printed about him while alleging that black people had called his house for weeks after the Parks incident.
-He joined the Morningview Baptist Church in 1980.
+Blake did not like to say much to the media or his family about the Parks matter, such as in 1989 when he was approached by a reporter of The Washington Post and yelled about wanting to close the book on the matter because of the "lies" printed about Blake while alleging that black people had called his house for weeks after the Parks incident.
+Blake joined the Morningview Baptist Church in 1980.
 Both the children's pastor of the church and Blake's wife defended him upon his death for his virtues as a churchgoing family man.
-He died of a heart attack in his Montgomery home in March of 2002, at age 89.
+Blake died of a heart attack at his Montgomery home on March 21, 2002, at age 89.
 He and his wife had been married for 68 years.

 Rosa Parks was reported to have said in her condolences, "[I'm] sure his family will miss him."